Førde Heliport, Central Hospital: History

-The former location consisted of sheds and a plastic hangar.
-Based on what was characterized as unsatisfactory conditions, work commenced in the late 2000s to build a new base at the hospital.
-This was designed in such a way that would include the medical dispatch center, host the ambulance service and the ambulance helicopter.
+The former location consisted of sheds and a plastic hangar, unsatisfactory conditions, so work commenced in the late 2000s to build a new base at the hospital.
+This was designed to include the medical dispatch center, and host the ambulance service and itshelicopter.
 The plans were passed by the board of Førde Hospital Trust in May 2012.

 A major hindrance came in January 2012 when the Directorate for Cultural Heritage listed the Central Block as a representative work for Norwegian hospital architecture of the 1970s.
-This hindered the establishment of a skywalk between the planned base and the central block, which would allow quick access for acute patients.
+This hindered the establishment of a skywalk between the planned base and the central block to provide quick access for acute patients.
 The directorate stated that the plans would only be permitted if the skywalk was cut off a few meters from the facade, forcing the patients outdoors for the distance.
 There were also raised issue from the municipality regarding noise pollution.